tarwn/lessthandot-hugo/blogs/content/posts/2013-01-27-asp-net-mvc-project-with.md

                 });
 ```

-And to make the whole picture complete I&#8217;ll show the Edit method of my controller that returns the above data:
+And to make the whole picture complete I'll show the Edit method of my controller that returns the above data:

 ```c#
 public ActionResult Edit(int id)